Managing compute pools

 • resource_limits: A dict that sets the upper limits for the resources available to the pool.

-• ephemeral_subpool_config: A dict describing the configuration of virtual pools.
+• ephemeral_subpool_config: A dictionary describing the configuration of virtual pools.

-For more information about the listed attributes, see Pool characteristics.
+For more information about the listed attributes, see Pool configuration.

 Validating